 WINGSPACE PROFESSIONAL MENTORSHIP PROGRAM

-The Wingspace Mentorship Program is a free, one-year professional development program which targets talented and passionate young artists with limited access to traditional professional networks and resources.
+The Wingspace Mentorship Program is a free, one-year professional development program which seeks out talented and passionate young artists with limited access to traditional professional networks and resources.
 Mentorships are offered in direction, scenic design, costume design, lighting design, sound design and projection design.
 One candidate will be accepted in each category.

 With access to fifty Wingspace members working across many different milieus, this mentorship offers a broad range of possibilities.
 While the exact shape of the experience will be tailored to the needs of the accepted applicants, some of the benefits include: